ruff-drivers/ruff-v1-usb-camera-manager/README.md

 # USB Camera Manager for Ruff

-This module manager all of the cameras with USB interfae that is compatible with the protocol of UVC(USB Video Class).
+This package manager all of the cameras with USB interfae that is compatible with the protocol of UVC(USB Video Class).

+This package has two parts: one is the camera manager and the other is the driver of camera.

+The camera manager supplies the `mount` or `unomut` events when camera is pluged into or unpluged from the system.

+The driver of camera supplies some specific functions.

 ## Supported Engines